facelessuser/sublime-markdown-popups/docs/src/markdown/styling.md

 Filters can be chained if more intensity is needed (as some filters may clamp the value in one call), or if you want to apply multiple filters.
 These are all the available filters:

+/// define
 `foreground` and `background`
-:

-    If desired, you can convert a foreground color to a background color or vice versa.
+-   If desired, you can convert a foreground color to a background color or vice versa.
 To convert to a foreground color, you can use the `foreground` filter.
 To convert to a background color, you can use the `background` filter.
     Remember, this is augmenting the CSS returned by the `css` filter, you can't just give it a color.